 Use Apprentice mode to train Personalizer without affecting your existing application

-When deploying a new Personalizer resource, it is initialized with an untrained Reinforcement Learning (RL) model.
-That is, it has not yet learned from any data and therefore will not perform well in practice.
+When deploying a new Personalizer resource, it's initialized with an untrained, or blank model.
+That is, it hasn't learned from any data and therefore won't perform well in practice.
 This is known as the "cold start" problem and is resolved over time by training the model with real data from your production environment.
 Apprentice mode is a learning behavior that helps mitigate the "cold start" problem, and allows you to gain confidence in the model before it makes decisions in production, all without requiring any code change.

 What is Apprentice mode?

 Similar to how an apprentice can learn a craft by observing an expert, Apprentice mode enables Personalizer to learn by observing the decisions made by your application's current logic.
 The Personalizer model trains by mimicking the same decision output as the application.
 With each Rank API call, Personalizer can learn without impacting the existing logic and outcomes.
 Metrics, available from the Azure portal and the API, help you understand the performance as the model learns.
-Specifically, how well Personalize is matching your existing logic.
+Specifically, how well Personalize is matching your existing logic (also known as the baseline policy).

-Once Personalizer has learned and attained a certain level of understanding, the developer can change the behavior from Apprentice mode to Online mode.
-At that time, Personalizer starts influencing the actions in the Rank API to learn how to make even smarter decisions than your current logic.
+Once Personalizer is able to reasonably match your existing logic 60-80% of the time, you can change the behavior from Apprentice mode to Online mode.
+At that time, Personalizer returns the best actions in the Rank API as determined by the underlying model and can learn how to make better decisions than your baseline policy.

-Apprentice mode provides additional trust in the Personalizer service and reassurance that the data sent to Personalizer is valuable for training the model – without risking or affecting your online traffic and customer experiences.
+Apprentice mode provides a way for your model to mimic your existing decision logic before it makes online decisions used by your application.
+This helps to mitigate the aforementioned cold start problem and provides you with more trust in the Personalizer service and reassurance that the data sent to Personalizer is valuable for training the model.
+This is done without risking or affecting your online traffic and customer experiences.

 The two main reasons to use Apprentice mode are:

 - Mitigating Cold Starts: Apprentice mode helps mitigate the cost of a training a "new" model in production by learning without the need to make uninformed decisions.
-The model is informed by your existing application logic.
+The model learns to mimic your existing application logic.

-- Validating Action and Context Features: Context and Action features may be inadequate, inaccurate, or sub-optimally engineered.
+- Validating Action and Context Features: Context and Action features may be inadequate, inaccurate, or suboptimally engineered.
 If there are too few, too many, incorrect, noisy, or malformed features, Personalize will have difficulty training a well performing model.
-Performing feature evaluations while in Apprentice mode, enables you to discover how effective the features are at training Personalizer and can identify areas for improving feature quality.
+Conducting a feature evaluation while in Apprentice mode, enables you to discover how effective the features are at training Personalizer and can identify areas for improving feature quality.

 When should you use Apprentice mode?